MadJlzz/madprobe/README.md

 options like the configuration file to create probes.

 ```
-$ madprobe -config /opt/probes/dummy.yaml
+$ madprobe -yamlConfig /path/to/probes/config -port 6666 -templateConfig /path/to/golang/html/template
 ```

-If you don't specify any options, by default, the application will search for a configuration file located in `./test/sample.yml`
+If you don't specify any options, by default, the application will search for a configuration file located in `./configs/sample.yml` for the probe configuration, in `configs/index.gohtml` for the template configuration and will start a webserver on port `8081`

 Each probe will run it's in own goroutine and will perform their checks independently.

-An example of configuration can be found [here](test/sample.yml).
+An example of probes configuration can be found [here](configs/sample.yml).

+To serve the same purpose, a Golang HTML template has been already written [here](configs/index.gohtml)

 ## Contributing

-I'll be more than happy to have feedbacks on the way I designed this application.
+I'll be more than happy to have feedback on the way I designed this application.
 Things can always be done better and I m eager to learn what could be improved!

 ## License